+Changes are happening so quickly that we have to update the airline market study monthly.
 It had filed for bankruptcy and laid off workers with plans to lay off more.
-It is now the largest airline in the world and has surpassed United-Continental and Delta-Northwest since their mergers.
+It is now the largest airline in the world surpassing United-Continental and Delta-Northwest since their mergers.

 Basically, The New American is struggling.
 How did it get to this point?

-American Airlines is vulnerable to having its market share taken because preference has not been developed.
+American Airlines is vulnerable to loosing its market share because it lacks preference.

 So what does American do about it?
 It only slightly changed course promoting a New American and an “ease of the travel experience.”